bk62/botter.py/README.md

 ### Extensions
-- admin - manage `discord.py` extensions
+In addition to the simple extensions from `basic-discord-bot`,

+#### Economy
-- economy - extremely minimal virtual currency extension using replit-db
+- Currencies - create and update multiple virtual currrencies using custom grammar
-- encouragements - encouragements bot from freecodecamp tutorial (see below) put into a cog and extension
-- greetings - minimal greetings bot verbatim from `discord.py` docs
+- Wallet - deposits, withdrwals and payments in all the virtual currencies defined in the project
+- Rewards - define reward policies using a custom DSL
+- Gambling - gamble with virtual currencies

 ### WIP